RakhithJK/PHPMailer-wiki/Troubleshooting.md

 ## Enabling debug output
 If you're using SMTP (i.e. you're calling `isSMTP()`), you can get a detailed transcript of the SMTP conversation using the `SMTPDebug` property.
 The settings are as follows:

+* `SMTP::DEBUG_OFF` (0): Normal production setting; no debug output.
-* 1: show client -> server messages only.
+* `SMTP::DEBUG_CLIENT` (1): show client -> server messages only.
 Don't use this - it's very unlikely to tell you anything useful.
-* 2: show client -> server and server -> client messages - this is usually the setting you want
+* `SMTP::DEBUG_SERVER` (2): show client -> server and server -> client messages - this is usually the setting you want
-* 3: As 2, but also show details about the initial connection; only use this if you're having trouble connecting (e.g. connection timing out)
+* `SMTP::DEBUG_CONNECTION` (3): As 2, but also show details about the initial connection; only use this if you're having trouble connecting (e.g. connection timing out)
-* 4: As 3, but also shows detailed low-level traffic.
+* `SMTP::DEBUG_LOWLEVEL` (4): As 3, but also shows detailed low-level traffic.
 Only really useful for analyzing protocol-level bugs, very verbose, probably not what you need.

 Set this option by including a line like this in your script:

-    $mail->SMTPDebug = 2;
+    $mail->SMTPDebug = SMTP::DEBUG_SERVER;

 The output format will adapt itself to command-line or HTML output, though you can override this using the `Debugoutput` property.
+If you are using authentication, user IDs and passwords will be redacted in the debug output *except* when you use `SMTP::DEBUG_LOWLEVEL` (4).

 ## "SMTP Error: Could not connect to SMTP host."
 This may also appear as **`SMTP connect() failed`** or **`Called Mail() without being connected`** in debug output.
 This is often reported as a PHPMailer problem, but it's almost always down to local DNS failure, firewall blocking (for example as GoDaddy does) or another issue on your local network.
 It means that PHPMailer is unable to contact the SMTP server you have specified in the `Host` property, but doesn't say exactly why.
 It can also be caused by not having the `openssl` extension loaded (See encryption notes below).